Reentrant Rigidity Transition in Planar Epithelia with Volume- and Area Elasticity

 In addition to VAE that penalizes deviations of cell volumes $V_k$ and cell surface areas $S_k$ from preferred values, our potential energy includes a constant contribution to the lateral surface tension, $-\gamma$, describing cell-cell adhesion at the lateral cell sides; we denote the lateral cell surface areas by $A_k^{(l)}$ and, for generality, we consider both positive and negative $\gamma$-values.
 In dimensionless form, where units of energy and length are given by $k_SV_0^{4/3}$ ($k_S$ being the area-elasticity modulus) and $V_0^{1/3}$, respectively, the potential energy reads

-Here $k_V$ is a dimensionless cell-compressibility modulus; for simplicity, we begin by treating cells as nearly incompressible, i.e., $k_V=100$, and we show later that finite $k_V$ does not fundamentally affect the main results of our work.
-Further details related to the implementation of the vertex model and preparation of disordered cell packings together with their statistical properties are given in {Supplemental Material, Sec.~I and II and Fig. S1}~\cite{supplMat}.
+Here $k_V$ is a dimensionless cell-incompressibility modulus; for simplicity, we begin by treating cells as nearly incompressible, i.e., $k_V=100$, and we show in Supplemental Material, Sec.~IV~\cite{supplMat} that finite $k_V$ does not fundamentally affect the main results of our work.
+Details related to the implementation of the vertex model and statistical properties of disordered cell packings are given in Supplemental Material, Sec.~I and II and Fig. S1~\cite{supplMat}.